zainul-franciscus-myob/sme-fork/README.md

 3. Import and assign your new mapping in the `RootMapping.js` file.

 > ❗️ An intent can only be assigned to one function.
 If multiple mappings use the same intent Symbol and are assigned in the `RootMapping.js` file, then the latest one assigned in `rootMapper` will be used by the `MemoryIntegration`.

+## General Information

+### Wrapped Feelix Components

+In the location `src/components/Feelix/**` there are a number of wrapped components that should be favoured for use over the Feelix counterpart.
+These include additional behaviours and bugfixes on top of the base components.

 [social contract]: https://myobconfluence.atlassian.net/wiki/spaces/SA/pages/800688620/Web+Stream+Social+Contract